Performa Naïve Bayes, SVM, dan IndoBERT pada Analisis Sentimen Twitter IndiHome dengan Strategi Penanganan Data Tidak Seimbang

 Analisis Sentimen, Stratified 5-Fold Cross Validation, SMOTE, Pembobotan KelasAbstract

-Penelitian ini bertujuan untuk membandingkan performa tiga pendekatan analisis sentimen pada layanan IndiHome menggunakan data Twitter, yaitu Naïve Bayes, Support Vector Machine (SVM), dan Indonesian Bidirectional Encoder Representations from Transformers (IndoBERT).
+Penelitian ini bertujuan untuk membandingkan performa tiga pendekatan analisis sentimen, yaitu Naïve Bayes, Support Vector Machine (SVM), dan Indonesian Bidirectional Encoder Representations from Transformers (IndoBERT), pada layanan IndiHome menggunakan data Twitter.
 Keterbatasan model tradisional melatarbelakangi penelitian ini dalam mengenali opini positif dan tantangan ketidakseimbangan data yang sering muncul dalam analisis berbasis media sosial.
 Data penelitian berupa 7393 tweet (Januari 2019–Agustus 2024) yang dilabeli secara manual menjadi sentimen positif dan negatif.
-Model dievaluasi menggunakan stratified 5-fold cross validation dan data uji, dengan penerapan teknik penanganan ketidakseimbangan berupa Synthetic Minority Oversampling Technique (SMOTE) dan pembobotan kelas (class weighting).
+Model dievaluasi menggunakan stratified 10-fold cross validation dan data uji, dengan penerapan teknik penanganan ketidakseimbangan berupa Synthetic Minority Oversampling Technique (SMOTE) dan pembobotan kelas (class weighting).
 Hasil menunjukkan IndoBERT unggul dengan akurasi 0,96 dan F1-score makro 0,95 tanpa penanganan khusus, sedangkan SVM mencapai akurasi 0,95 dengan pembobotan kelas, dan Naïve Bayes meningkat dari akurasi 0,89 menjadi 0,92 setelah SMOTE.
 Analisis tren sentimen menunjukkan opini negatif mendominasi, terutama terkait kecepatan dan kestabilan layanan.
 Temuan ini menegaskan bahwa IndoBERT lebih efektif dalam memahami konteks bahasa Indonesia, sementara teknik penanganan data tetap relevan untuk meningkatkan performa model tradisional.
+Hasil penelitian ini penting karena memberikan dasar empiris dalam pemilihan model analisis sentimen yang lebih akurat, adaptif terhadap bahasa Indonesia, dan bermanfaat dalam meningkatkan kualitas layanan.

-This study aims to compare the performance of three sentiment analysis approaches on IndiHome services using Twitter data, namely Naïve Bayes, Support Vector Machine (SVM), and Indonesian Bidirectional Encoder Representations from Transformers (IndoBERT).
-The limitations of traditional models drive the background of this research in recognizing positive opinions and the challenge of data imbalance that often arises in social media-based analysis.
-The research data consists of 7393 tweets (January 2019–August 2024) manually labeled into positive and negative sentiments.
-The model is evaluated using stratified 5-fold cross-validation and test data, with the application of imbalance handling techniques such as Synthetic Minority Oversampling Technique (SMOTE) and class weighting.
-The results show IndoBERT excels with an accuracy of 0.96 and a macro F1-score of 0.95 without special handling.
-At the same time, SVM achieves an accuracy of 0.95 with class weighting, and Naïve Bayes improves from 0.89 to 0.92 after SMOTE.
-Sentiment trend analysis shows a predominance of negative opinions, particularly regarding service speed and stability.
-These findings confirm that IndoBERT is more effective at understanding the Indonesian context, while data handling techniques remain relevant for improving the performance of traditional models.
+This study aims to compare the performance of three sentiment analysis approaches, namely Naïve Bayes, Support Vector Machine (SVM), and Indonesian Bidirectional Encoder Representations from Transformers (IndoBERT), on IndiHome services using Twitter data.
+The limitations of traditional models underlie this study in recognizing positive opinions and the challenge of data imbalance that often arises in social media based analysis.
+The research data consist of 7,393 tweets (January 2019–August 2024) manually labeled into positive and negative sentiments.
+Models were evaluated using stratified 10-fold cross validation and test data, with the application of imbalance handling techniques such as Synthetic Minority Oversampling Technique (SMOTE) and class weighting.
+Results show IndoBERT excels with 0.96 accuracy and 0.95 macro F1-score without special handling, while SVM reaches 0.95 accuracy with class weighting, and Naïve Bayes improves from 0.89 to 0.92 accuracy after SMOTE.
+Sentiment trend analysis indicates negative opinions dominate, mainly regarding speed and service stability.
+These findings confirm IndoBERT is more effective in understanding Indonesian context, while data handling remains relevant for improving traditional models.
+This study’s results are important because they offer an empirical foundation for choosing sentiment analysis models that are more accurate, adaptive to Indonesian language, and useful for improving service quality.

 Downloads